zsellera/openstint/docs/transponder-protocol.md

 ## Radio

-The frames are differential-encoded and transmitted with BPSK modulation with a 1.25 MHz symbol rate aligned to an 5 MHz carrier.
-The transponder id should be transmitted *on average* every 1.25 ms, with a random jitter added.
+The frames are encoded and transmitted with BPSK modulation with a 1.25 MHz symbol rate aligned to an 5 MHz carrier.
+The transponder id should be transmitted *on average* every 1.5 ms. The transmission period should have ±750 us random jitter added.
 There must be at least 750 us silence between subsequent frames.

-The frames are typically 100 bits of length.
-As such, the transmission duration is 80 us (100/1.25meg).
-This yields a channel usage of 6.4%, allowing other transponders to co-exist.
+The frames are typically 104 bits of length.
+As such, the transmission duration is 83.2 us (104/1.25meg).
+This yields a channel usage of ~5.5%, allowing other transponders to co-exist.

+Assuming a 30 cm wide detection window, a car at v=10 m/s spends 30 ms in the detection window.
+On average 20 transponder transmissions are happening during this timeframe, which is more than enough for a passing detection.

+Note: OpenStint protocol does not employ differential-encoding before transmission.
+While it makes bit syncronization harder, differential-encoding can cause double bit errors on the receiver side, making successful error correction less likely.

 ## Framing